Fats403/simple-ffmpegjs/README.md

 - Each clip contributes `[position, end)` to the timeline.
 - For transitions, the overlap reduces the final output duration by the transition duration.
-- Background music defaults to the project duration (sum of clip durations minus overlaps) and is mixed after other audio and acrossfades.
+- Background music defaults to the visual timeline end (max `end` across video/image clips) and is mixed after other audio and acrossfades.

 ### Animations